paladin-t/b8/docs/manual.md

        amount but rather a note type; L1 - whole note, L2 - half note, L4 - quarter note, etc.
        (L8, L16, L32, L64, ...).
 By default, n = 4.
        For triplets and quintets, use L3, L6, L12, ... and L5, L10, L20, ... series respectively.
        The shorthand notation of length is also provided for a note.
-For example, "L4 CDE L8 FG L4 AB" can be shortened to "L4 CDE F8G8 AB".
+Eg. "L4 CDE L8 FG L4 AB" can be shortened to "L4 CDE F8G8 AB".
 F and G play as eighth notes while others play as quarter notes.
 On     Sets the current octave.
 Valid values for n are 0 through 6.
 An octave begins with C and ends with B.
        Remember that C- is equivalent to B.